-Don Prittie, Chair
+Don Prittie, Past Chair

 Growing up at Copper Cove and living in West Vancouver for much of his life, Don Prittie began his lifelong love affair with the ocean and all things related to boating as a young person.
 Starting as a dockhand at Sewell’s Marina in Horseshoe Bay, Prittie’s career has had him working in a number of magnificent locations up and down the BC coast.
 He worked for many years as the Manager of Young Life’s Malibu Club in Princess Louisa Inlet, then April Point Resort and Marina on Quadra Island, a brief stint as Executive Director of S.A.L.T.S.
 Sail and life Saving Society, followed by being named Senior Vice President – Operations of the Oak Bay Marine Group in Victoria.
 Prittie is currently General Manager of Canoe Cove Marina & Boatyard in North Saanich.

 His volunteer experience includes being the current President of Boating BC (formerly known as the BC Marine Trades Association), a director of Discover Boating Canada, a member of Victoria Esquimalt Harbour Society and their representative for the Victoria Cruise Industry Alliance.
 Prittie served as one of the founding directors of the Greater Victoria Harbour Authority for ten years, the last four of those years as Chair of the Board.
 His leisure time sees him travelling or re-building his ex- commercial fishing boat and getting out on the water.
 He lives in Victoria with his wife Janice and has three adult children.

 Alan was raised in Victoria and graduated from Oak Bay High School.
 Alan studied at Victoria College, London School of Economics and Queen’s University where he received a Master’s Degree in Canadian History.